 How can I organize my fonts?

-There are four main ways through which you can organize your fonts:
+There are four main ways you can organize your fonts:

 Folders: Organizing your font lists, web projects, and digital ads in multi-level, nested folder structures allows you to streamline your library.

-You can also find your personal favorites list and a list of all your synced fonts under the Activity Section of the My Library.
+You can also find your personal favorites list and a list of all your synced fonts under the Activity section of the My Library section.

 How can I use font lists to organize my fonts?

-Font lists are one of the many font grouping tools you have at your disposal when it comes to organizing your Library.
-You can add fonts to font lists to share them with the other users working with you on your creative projects—teams and individuals alike.
+Font lists are one of the many font grouping tools at your disposal for organizing your font library.
+You can add fonts to font lists to share them with the other users (both individuals and teams) working with you on your creative projects.